 - Dropping the Moon on Earth is the Anti-Spiral's failsafe plan for eliminating humanity if it looks like they're getting too uppity in Tengen Toppa Gurren Lagann.

-- A moon drop is used as part of a sequence of Stock Visual Metaphors in Seto no Hanayome.
+- A moon drop is used as part of a sequence of Stock Visual Metaphors in My Bride Is a Mermaid.
 Yes, Amazoness!

 - Cowboy Bebop, kind of.
 It's more a constant rock shower from pieces of the moon after it got torn open by the Gate Accident, and the main reason why humanity has abandoned Earth.

-- In episode 2 of the Pretty Sammy, Bif Standard attempts to drop the Moon on Earth, so that he can build his own "standardized" world.
+- In episode 2 of the Pretty Sammy OAV, Bif Standard builds a series of tractor beams across Earth to drop the Moon on Earth, so that he can build his own "standardized" world.

-- The whole point of Naruto 7 The Last is stopping the moon from crashing into Earth.
+- The whole point of The Last: Naruto the Movie is stopping the moon from crashing into Earth.

 - In Aldnoah.Zero, much like the example in Cowboy Bebop above, a catastrophic malfunction of the Hypergate blew the Moon to pieces, bringing an abrupt end to the first Terran-Martian war.
 The event, known as Heaven's Fall, sent enormous pieces of debris crashing down to Earth, killing hundreds of millions and permanently altering the planet's geography.